How Much Does Rehab Cost for Addiction Treatment?

 - Private insurance (like Kaiser Permanente, UnitedHealthcare or Cigna).

 How Much Does Inpatient Rehab Cost?

-30-Day Inpatient Rehab Programs
+Standard 30-Day Inpatient Rehab Programs

 - Daily group counseling and addiction education.

-- Access to gym and yoga.
+- Access to counselors for guidance.

-30-Day Inpatient Rehab Program: Luxury
+Luxury 30-Day Inpatient Rehab Programs

-- Bed/dresser/private room.
+- Private room.